albertcroig/Stewart-SVG-Projection-js/README.md

 The main goal is to have the laser attached to the platform draw shapes with specific requirements.
 The process is as follows:
 1. Define the platform parameters (rod length, horn length, base and platform size, servo range, etc.).
 2. Specify the wall distance from the platform, the desired size of the projection, and the center-point of rotation.
 3. Run the simulation to calculate the servo angles and steps.
-Download the resulting file with the information.
+Download the resulting file with the data.
 4. Use the file with the servo angles on a real Stewart Platform to achieve the desired result.

 The primary modification to the source code is the SVG drawing feature.
 In Robert Eisele's library, an SVG plotter reads SVG paths and transforms them into a series of movements for the platform.
 However, it originally only drew shapes on the horizontal plane above the platform.
 To project SVGs onto the wall, several tweaks and implementations have been made.